mstocco/mariostoc.co/content/traininglog/20220410-ironman2022-20weeksout.md

 After bridging up to the front group, we rode at a pace that was closer to my fitness for the balance of the ride.

 <!---->
-The  were a bit stronger up the hills, I was able to hold pace on the flats; on the way back, I lead the group for the majority of _Happy Valley Road_.
+The first group was a bit stronger up the hills, I was able to hold pace on the flats; on the way back, I lead the group for the majority of _Happy Valley Road_.
 The group ride ended at _The Nest Café_ and I rolled in for a coffee with the people I just rode with.

-Only 2 out of a 3 hour ride.
-Maybe that was a mistake but I could feel the stimulus of the last 3 days in my quads, the weather had turned threatening, I needed a bio-break and home was right there.
+Leaving the café, I could feel the stimulus of the last 3 days in my quads, the weather had turned threatening, I needed a bio-break and home was right there...

 ![Bike](/assets/jpg/bike-20220416.jpeg)

 <!---->
 I packed 2 bottles with 100g of carb mix (50% Maltodextrin, 40% Lemonade, 10% table sugar, pinch or two of salt).
 One bottle consumed and a mouthful of the other.
 The concentration sat well this morning.

+---

+I spent time trying to square ~3 hours of riding from 23 minutes commuting to and from the pool, plus 13 minutes from the café to 106 minutes of moving time during the group ride.
+Maybe some of the punchy efforts are the difference.
+Maybe I should just listen to my quads as they tell me that I got a workout today.